19 year old freshman Billy Ray Brown wins the NCAA Championship.

 As bad as the SWC had been, the final warm-up before the NCAAs was worse.
 At the Thunderbird Collegiate in Phoenix, the Cougars carded just one round under 71 (Billy Ray’s 68 in round 2).
 Houston finished 8th as a team – the worst finish in over a year – leading right into the NCAAs.

 But here’s where the magic of Dave Williams came into play.
 The Cougars were struggling individually and as a team.
-Dave left the individual work to the players and their teachers and put his focus into the team.
+Dave left the individual work to the players and their teachers and put his focus on the team.

 “So much emphasis at Houston was put on being a team member,” Billy Ray Brown said on the PapaCast podcast.
 “It was beaten into us every single day.”